 - Place the filled straws inside that space you cleared in your freezer, making sure they are supported so they will stand straight up.
 This is crucial to prevent leaking, so make sure the straws are secure.
 They should be hard in an hour or so, at which point you can lay them down.
 I would let them fully harden over night before using them.

 It’s important to keep the suppositories frozen until you are ready to use them.
 To use one of your suppositories, simply remove the plastic wrap, and gently squeeze the suppository out.
 Insert vaginally or rectally immediately, as the suppository will begin to melt in your hand very quickly.

 There’s one last thing to remember: suppositories only work if you retain them in your body even after they melt.
 With that in mind, I suggest lying down before squeezing the suppository out of the straw.
 Taking one before bed, or before settling in for some TV on the couch, might be ideal.
 If you find you prefer the suppositories over other routes of administration, you can use the equation provided above to replicate the recipe in any quantity you desire after you run out of your first four.

-If you need any clarification on how to make your own medical marijuana suppositories, please don’t hesitate to call me at (617) 477-8886.
+If you need any clarification on how to make your own medical marijuana suppositories, or you want to learn more about how to make marijuana capsules at home, please don’t hesitate to call me at (617) 477-8886.
 If you’re not a current patient, I’m happy to answer any questions you might have about a Massachusetts medical marijuana card or the health benefits of Cannabis in a confidential consultation.